woodrush/lambda-8cc/README.md

 - Compile C to a [SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus) term (runnable as a [Lazy K](https://tromp.github.io/cl/lazy-k.html) program)
 - Compile C to an [ELVM](https://github.com/shinh/elvm) assembly listing
 - Compile ELVM assembly to x86/lambda calculus/BLC/SKI combinator calculus

+[Lazy K](https://tromp.github.io/cl/lazy-k.html) is a minimal purely functional language with only 4 built-in operators.
+I have covered a little bit about it on [my blog post](https://woodrush.github.io/blog/lambdalisp.html#lazy-k) as well.

 ### Compiler Options
 The aforementioned features can be used by passing a compiler option to lambda-8cc.
 Being written in lambda calculus, naturally, lambda-8cc's compiler options are written in lambda calculus terms as well.